JeremyRand/namecoin.org/team/index.md

 ## Jeremy Rand (biolizard89)

 **Lead Application Engineer & Community Organizer** <br>
 Jeremy is our .bit application specialist, and works on our codebases relating to TLS, Tor, and SPV, among other projects.
-Jeremy also handles fundraising (along with Indolering and Phelix), and acts as our build engineer.
+Jeremy also handles fundraising (along with Phelix), and acts as our build engineer.
 Outside of Namecoin, he has a background in console game hacking (in particular, synchronizing multiple game consoles with each other and with virtual reality hardware) and educational robotics.
 Jeremy is currently a computer science graduate student at University of Oklahoma in the U.S.

 ## Brandon "Brando" Roberts